Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 #### Version 1
 <TodoMark>Explain  v1</TodoMark>
+Version 1 included airspaces for the two servos we planned on using, as well as a airspace for the custom PCB.
+This was primarily to allow us to visualise what the payload looked like, essentially a base template we could build off from.
 <TodoMark>Photo(s) of v1</TodoMark>

 #### Version 2
 <TodoMark>Explain changes from v1 to v2</TodoMark>
+Airspace surrounding the space where the servos would go were expanded for allowing a better fit of the the servos.
+Airspace created at the base of the interior of the shell to allow for placement of the PSU board.
+Cutouts were made in front of the location where the film camera lens were going to look out from.
+Cutout also made for the ESP-32 Cam lens to look out through.

+After attempting to place the servos into their dedicated spot, the airspaces were found to still be too tight.
+Modifications were temporarily made by removing some of the supporting walls inside using a scalpel.
 <TodoMark>Photos of changes from v1 to v2? + photo(s) of v2</TodoMark>

 #### Version 3
 <TodoMark>Explain changes from v2 to v3</TodoMark>
+Version 3 were 3D printed with larger airspaces for the servos.
 <TodoMark>Photos of changes from v2 to v3? + photo(s) of v3?</TodoMark>

 #### Version 4
 Due to the sudden demise of our custom PCB one week before launch day, we had to scope-down our setup to use a single [ESP32 S2](https://www.wemos.cc/en/latest/s2/s2_mini.html) as the core.
 This meant we had to change interiors of the shell that was designed to house the custom PCB, to now house a series of individual modules jankily wired together.
 <TodoMark>Explain changes from v3 to v4</TodoMark>
+One half of the Version 3 shell had to be changed.
 <TodoMark>Photos of changes from v3 to v4? + photo(s) of v4</TodoMark>

 ### Electrical fail